brijeshpant83/bp-pre-puppeteer-node/README.md

 This middleware intercepts requests to your Node.js website from crawlers, and then makes a call to puppeteer plugin to get the static HTML instead of the JavaScript on the page.

+This lib requires at least Node v6.4.0, but the examples use async/await which is only supported in Node v7.6.0 or greater.

 via npm:

     $ npm install bp-pre-puppeteer-node --save